 Hood or No Hood?

-You may have noticed that our list above includes exclusively hooded sun shirts, which hints to how we feel about non-hooded designs.
+You may have noticed that our list above includes exclusively hooded sun shirts, which hints at how we feel about non-hooded designs.
 For performance use, there’s simply no better option for complete sun coverage, especially when it comes to protecting your neck and face.
 Many of the designs above are also offered in non-hooded versions, which are suitable if you plan to wear a wide-brimmed hat or buff.

 There are a few factors worth considering when looking at hoods.
 Size is the first: You’ll want to think about whether or not you want to wear the hood over your bare head, a ball cap, or a climbing helmet.
 Further, some hoods incorporate a drawcord, which can be a nice feature in the wind, although we rarely find ourselves using it.
 If you opt for this style, we’d recommend a sleek system like that on the REI Co-op Sahara Shade Hoodie or Jolly Gear Triple Crown over a design with a long drawcord (like the Ridge Merino).
 These can get in the way, especially when climbing, and are largely impractical.
 A hat can be an excellent way to tame an unruly hood—not only does it keep it off your face, but it also provides friction to secure it in place in the wind or while hiking briskly.